FortressOne/discord-bot-web-app/index.md

 ## To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-description: Community developed, open source, stand-alone fork of Quake Team Fortress
+description: Community developed, open source, stand-alone fork of QuakeWorld Team Fortress
 ---

-[Team Fortress][] is the original fast-paced, class based, multiplayer mod for [Quake][] (QTF) and [QuakeWorld][] (QWTF).

-FortressOne is a community developed, open source, stand-alone fork of QuakeWorld Team Fortress.
-It comes loaded with refined graphics, new mechanics and evolved gameplay.
+FortressOne is a community developed, open source, stand-alone fork of the original 1996 QuakeWorld mod [Team Fortress][].
+It is a fast-paced, class based, arena first person shooter remastered with refined graphics, new mechanics and evolved gameplay.

 Join us on [Discord][] or check out the [FortressOne category on Twitch][].